-Priest from Mauritius: Pope Francis ‘will unify the mosaic that makes up our island’
+Priest from Mauritius: Pope ‘will unify the mosaic’ of the island

 WHEN HE VISITS Mauritania Sept.
 9—on his way home from Madagascar—Pope Francis will be the second Pope to set foot on the island nation, 30 years after Saint John Paul II.
 The Pontiff will meet not only with Christians, but with Hindus and Muslims as well.

 The island of Mauritius is a tiny country of some 730 square miles, around a quarter the size of the island of Corsica, yet with four times the number of inhabitants.
 It is unusual in that it has no indigenous population, but is inhabited today by Africans, Europeans and Indians.
 The religious makeup of the country also reflects this ethnic diversity, including Christians, Muslims, Buddhists and Hindus.
 It is a mixture of different characteristics which makes it a remarkable place where the local communities generally live in harmony, to the evident delight of Father Alexis Wiehe, a native of the island who is currently in charge of the cathedral parish in Toulon, France, but will be back on the island in September.

 “There are some tensions at times, certainly, but generally we get along well,” insists the priest “Our little island society could even be cited as an example of amicable relations between the different faith communities,” he adds.